brayooo/PseudoRandomNumberGenerator/README.md

 This program generate pseudo-random number by 5 methods: Mean squares, linear congruential method, multiplicative congruential, uniform and normal distribution methods.

+### For use the program you should follow the next steps:
 ## Clone the Project

 1. Go to your desktop or an empty folder and right-click to display the pop-up